Art of Truth is an independent editorial site covering geopolitics, technology, history, crime, and culture.

 We are fully transparent about that because pretending AI is not involved has already become one of the internet’s favorite forms of dishonesty.

-But this site is not an experiment in replacing journalism.
+This site is not an experiment in replacing journalism.
 It is an attempt to raise the floor.

 Most of the web is now filled with rewritten wire copy, thin aggregation, SEO filler, ad-choked pages, and articles built to satisfy search algorithms rather than readers.
-Art of Truth exists because that standard is a choice, not a law of nature.
-AI slop is not inevitable.
-It is what happens when publishers optimize for quantity over quality.
+AI slop is not inevitable; it is what happens when publishers optimize for quantity over quality.
+We think the floor should be much higher than it is, and Art of Truth exists to test that idea in public.

 Art of Truth is not a shoe-leather reporting operation.
 We are not claiming that an AI model can replace field reporting, source cultivation, interviews, whistleblowers, or original investigative work.
+When a story requires firsthand reporting, it requires firsthand reporting.

 Our editorial philosophy

+The internet has a corroboration problem.
 One primary source says something.
 Fifty secondary sources repeat it.
 Humans and machines alike begin to treat repetition as proof.
 This is how falsehoods harden into consensus.

 Primary sources first